sdwalsh/people-and-pets/README.md

 ### RSpec and Capybara

+Since the application requires javascript it's necessary to change the default driver for Capybara.
+I've selected Selenium for the driver.

+### Continuous Integration

+### Table

+In the specification, table cells are 50px high.
+The best solution is to place the text inside table cells within a div and setting the div's height to 50px and setting overflow to hidden.
+Unfortunately, the javascript which sorts columns broke when div's were placed inside the cells.

+Because of time constraints, I've set the height of the cells based on the size of the font used.
+It's brittle and definitely not ideal.

 ### Random thoughts
 Sometimes picking a smaller framework increases the work and time required to create a running product.
 Sinatra comes with almost nothing - so small that Sinatra doesn't even call itself a framework.
 If time was critical, Rails would have been a better solution (convention over configuration - includes everything *and* the kitchen sink).
-It's quicker to prototype and build when you don't have to figure out configurations.
+It's quicker to prototype and build when you don't have to write out configurations.

 Start with a asset pipeline.